 3. Place a plate over the top and weight down the plate with a bowl or something heavy(eg a bowl filled with water).

 4. Leave this overnight.
-The salt will draw out the moisture from the tomatoes and helps them to maintain their texture and not go mushy.
+The salt will draw out the moisture from the vegies and helps them to maintain their texture and not go mushy.

 5. The next day, rinse off the salty water that has accumulated and then put the vegies strips back into the bowl, this time covering them with white vinegar.
 Weight the contents again and leave overnight.

 6. The next day, drain the vegies and squeeze any excess moisture out of them.
-I like to put a batch at a time in a clean tea towel and then wring out the zucchini by twisting the tea towel.
+I like to put a batch at a time in a clean tea towel and then wring them out by twisting the tea towel.

 7. Loosen all the strips and put them back into the bowl.